 For Land Registries & Title Offices

 A land title that exists only on paper in a government office can be destroyed in a dispute, lost in a flood, or simply misfiled and never found again.
 When the title disappears, the land is taken.
 Families lose generational wealth because a piece of paper did not survive.
-CONSERVA permanently preserves the record — making it impossible to erase after a dispute begins.
-The timestamp proves what existed before the dispute started.
+CONSERVA helps preserve the record durably — making later erasure harder to hide after a dispute begins.
+The timestamp helps show what existed before the dispute started.

 1